-The California Municipal Utilities Association (CMUA) will be holding a special meeting of its Wildfire Preparedness, Response, and Recovery Working Group this fall, which will be focused on risk drivers for powerline caused catastrophic wildfires and innovative mitigation options.
-CMUA plans to invite a broad range of utility staff, state agency staff (including the WSAB), industry experts, and academics to participate in this discussion.
-As part of this meeting, the working group will discuss unidentified wildfire risk drivers and mitigation measures that could address these risks.
-Based on the input provided during this meeting, CMUA will produce a publicly available, post-meeting report that summarizes the group's conclusions and recommendations.
-VMUS' staff will participate in CMUA's meeting and will discuss any changes that VMUS has made to its operations in response to the conclusions and recommendations of the working group in a future WMP.
+The California Municipal Utilities Association (CMUA) annually holds a special meeting of its Wildfire Preparedness, Response, and Recovery Working Group, which focuses on risk drivers for powerline caused catastrophic wildfires and innovative mitigation options.
+CMUA invites a broad range of utility staff, state agency staff,including the WSAB, industry experts, and academics to participate in this discussion.
+As part of this meeting, the working group discusses unidentified wildfire risk drivers and mitigation measures that could address these risks.
+Based on the input provided during this meeting, CMUA produces a publicly available, post-meeting report that summarizes the group's conclusions and recommendations.
+VMUS' staff participates in CMUA's meetings and will discuss any changes that VMUS has made to its operations in response to the conclusions and recommendations of the working group in a future WMP.